Español

 The cervix is made of two parts and is covered with two different types of cells.

-The place where these two cell types meet in the cervix is called the transformation zone.
+The place these two cell types meet in the cervix is called the transformation zone.
 The exact location of the transformation zone changes as you get older and if you give birth.
 Most cervical cancers begin in the cells in the transformation zone.

 When these abnormal changes in the cervix are found, they are graded on a scale of 1 to 3 based on how much of the cervical tissue looks abnormal.